 The proposals do not have a positive impact on the views and do not enhance the setting of the city.
-This is noted in the applicant's Landscape and Visual Impact Assessment, which indicates that the development will have a major adverse effect on many views.
-Also, it will not have a positive impact on the landscape character as, for a large part of the site, the open landscape is lost and replaced with an urban character that is not suitable for this area of landscape due to its function as potential parkland and part of the setting of the City and the role it plays in providing strategic green infrastructure.
+This is noted in the applicant's Landscape and Visual Impact Assessment, which shows that it will not have a positive impact on the landscape character.
+This is due to the fact that as, for a large part of the site, the open landscape is lost and replaced with an urban character that is not suitable for this area of landscape due to its function as potential parkland and part of the setting of the city and the role it plays in providing strategic green infrastructure.